-When you need an instant mood boost or a quick tip to get you through the week – or the next 15 minutes – Resilience in Focus can help.
-This series of resilience-building tools and infographics cover common challenges like how to make stress work for you (stress can be good, really), become more optimistic (it is possible!), cultivate mindfulness (what is that exactly?), or stick to your goals (at last!).
-Start by exploring some of the topics below, and when you have time to learn more, reach out to your nearest R2 Performance Center to schedule an individual or group workshop.
+When you need an instant mood boost or a quick tip to get you through the week–or through the next 15 minutes–Resilience in Focus can help.
+This series of tools and infographics cover common challenges like how to make stress work for you (stress can be good, really), become more optimistic (it is possible!), cultivate mindfulness (what is that, exactly?) and stick to your goals (at last!).
+Start by exploring the topics below, and when you have time to learn more, reach out to your nearest R2 Performance Center to schedule an individual or group workshop.

 Our imagination is a powerful performance and life-enhancing tool we can learn to harness.
 We tend to create images in our minds of future events that we hope to get right and past events that we wish we could correct.
 Research shows (Holmes & Collins, 2001) that imagery is a highly effective tool, especially when we can’t physically practice preparing for a situation.

 For each performance a certain amount of energy is required for you to do your best.
 To identify how much energy you need to perform optimally, determine what your attention, physiology and emotions should be like.